-Liquidity risk is the risk that the Bank will encounter difficulty in repaying its funding or will only be able to secure funding at excessive cost.
+Liquidity risk is defined as the risk that the Group, though solvent, either does not have sufficient financial resources available to meet its liabilities when they fall due, or can secure them only at excessive cost.
 Liquidity risk arises from the inability to manage unplanned decreases or changes in funding sources.

-The Bank's primary source of funding is deposits from individuals, corporations and financial institutions.
-The Bank's liquidity risk stems from the fact that the maturity of its loans exceeds the maturity of its deposits, the majority of which are on demand deposits.
+The Bank's primary source of funding is deposits from individuals, businesses and financial institutions.
+The Bank's liquidity risk stems from the fact that the maturity of its loans exceeds the maturity of its deposits, approximately half of which is on demand.

 The Bank's strategy is to seek to increase the maturity profile of its liabilities and to strengthen the Bank's liquidity reserve.
 The Bank has made significant process in converting its on demand deposits to term deposits.
-As at 31 December 2009, over 90 per cent. of the Bank's deposits were on demand compared to 76.9 per cent. as at 31 December 2011 and 59.7 per cent. as at 31 December 2012.
+As at 31 December 2009, over 90 per cent. of the Bank's deposits were on demand compared to

+76.9 per cent. as at 31 December 2011, 59.7 per cent. at 31 December 2012, and 53 per cent. as at 31 December 2013.